Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 Donald Trump widens his lead in Republican presidential race.

-And again, they highlight in this, which is, I mean, they should.
+And again, they highlight in this, which is, I mean, they should, it's in their own poll, 65% of Republican primary voters could see themselves backing Trump at 23% back in March.

-At the same time, the share of Republican primary voters who say they can support either cruz or Trump has grown to 71%.
+At the same time, the share of Republican primary voters who say they can support either Cruz or Trump has grown to 71%.

 I'm going to take a brief time out here so that the next segment is not so short.

-Sit tight, back before you know it.
+Back before you know it.

 Don't so I checked the email here.

-Rush, what what's so wrong if the Republicans don't want to get taken over by conservatives and so forth?
+Rush, what's so wrong if the Republicans don't want to get taken over by conservatives and so forth?

 I'll tell you why it matters to me, folks.

-It's not, it's not a power thing.
+It's not a power thing.

 I think conservatism is the only solution we have to our problems.